 Honey bees must be extremely efficient and hard-working to survive.
-As a result, a honey bee colony is meticulously organized.
-Every single member has a role to play in order to feed, raise, and protect the rest of the family.
+For this reason, a honey bee colony is meticulously organized.
+Every single member has a role to play in order to feed, raise, and protect the rest of the colony.
 Honey bees rely on teamwork and communication to grow and sustain a successful colony.
-Read on to find out more about how a honey bee colony is structured.

-Let’s start at the beginning.
-Whether they’re male, female, or royalty, every honey bee starts the same way: in an egg laid by the queen.
-The eggs eventually grow into larvae, and then into pupae.
-These three groups make up the hive’s brood—the next generation of workers and drones.
+Whether they’re male, female, or royalty, every honey bee starts the same way—in an egg laid by the queen.
+The eggs eventually grow into larvae and then into pupae.
+These three groups make up the hive’s brood, which are the next generation of workers and drones.
 There are two types of eggs: fertilized and unfertilized.
-The fertilized eggs are female and develop into worker bees or, on rare occasions, the next queen.
-Unfertilized eggs are male, which means they develop into drone honey bees.
+The fertilized eggs are female bees and develop into worker bees or, on rare occasions, the next queen bee.
+Unfertilized eggs are male bees, which means they develop into drone honey bees.

 The Working Class

 A lot of how a honey bee colony is structured comes down to the worker bees.
 These are females who haven’t mated and don’t lay eggs, except in extreme circumstances when a colony develops laying workers.
 Instead, female worker bees perform most of the rest of the hive’s duties.

 They are the foragers, nurses, and guardians of the hive.
 Worker bees develop slightly differently than the queen or drones.
 They have special glands for making honey and other food, pollen baskets for foraging, and other structures that allow them to perform the majority of work in a hive.

 Throughout their lives, honey bee workers perform several different jobs in and out of the hive.

 Worker bees start their lives inside the hive.
 They cycle through different jobs as they age, including keeping the hive clean, building cells, caring for the brood and queen, and making honey.